The NBA playoffs are now here, as the regular season wrapped up on Sunday. The postseason & NBA Draft Lottery are next on the league’s schedule.

 Wizards move all the way up to 8th place, Bradley Beal health: Washington found a groove as a team down the stretch, as every player stuck to what they do best.
 Bradley Beal will play in the play-in game vs. Boston, but said he’s not 100%.

-Pacers injuries result in slide, LeVert, Turner & Warren out: Indiana didn’t have Domantas Sabonis for last year’s playoffs and now won’t have Caris LeVert, Myles Turner or TJ Warren this time around.
+Pacers injuries result in slide, LeVert, Turner & Warren out: Indiana didn’t have Domantas Sabonis for last year’s playoffs and now won’t have Caris LeVert, Myles Turner or TJ Warren this time around in the 2021 play-in tournament.

 Hornets lose 5 straight to end year, LaMelo back & Hayward still out: Despite falling all the way to the 10th spot, Charlotte showed they can be a playoff team when at full strength.
-Gordon Hayward has been out since early April and won’t play on Tuesday.
+LaMelo Ball is back, while Gordon Hayward has been out since early April and won’t play on Tuesday vs. Indiana for the play-in game.

 Bulls trades don’t get them into playoffs or play-in spot, management clearly in win now mode for 2022: Trading for Nikola Vucevic will help for the future, but how far it takes Chicago remains to be seen.
 The Bulls have some decisions to make this summer about who will play alongside Vucevic & LaVine going forward.